-How much does a Payroll Manager earn in the United States?
-The average Payroll Manager salary in the United States is $97,328 as of January 16, 2019, but the range typically falls between $85,487 and $111,185.
+How much does a Payroll Manager make in the United States?
+The average Payroll Manager salary in the United States is $98,061 as of April 27, 2019, but the range typically falls between $86,134 and $112,024.
 Salary ranges can vary widely depending on many important factors, including education, certifications, additional skills, the number of years you have spent in your profession.
 With more online, real-time compensation data than any other website, Salary.com helps you determine your exact pay target.
+View the Cost of Living in Major Cities

 Take just three simple steps below to generate your own personalized salary report.